 Agent fees, amortisation and the 70% trap: how transfer window decisions drive UEFA financial sustainability risk

 Clubs spent a record USD 1.37 billion on agent fees in 2025.
-Every pound of that sum sits in the numerator of UEFA's Squad Cost Rule.
-Combined with wages and transfer amortisation, the other two numerator components, agent fees mean that a single active summer transfer window can move a club's squad cost ratio by several percentage points in the space of six weeks.
+For clubs competing in UEFA competitions, those payments are no longer only a commercial negotiation point.
+They can feed directly into UEFA’s Squad Cost Rule numerator, either as agent/intermediary costs or, where applicable, through their accounting treatment within player registration costs.
+Combined with wages and transfer amortisation, agent and intermediary costs mean that a single active summer transfer window can move a club’s squad cost ratio by several percentage points in the space of six weeks.
 This article explains precisely how that happens, why it matters, and what a compliance-aware transfer window strategy looks like.

 This is the seventh article in our UEFA Financial Sustainability series.
 To view the whole series, click here.